shon-otmazgin/html2json/README.md

 # HTML2JSON: Extracting and Classifying Data from HTML Tables
+HTML2JSON - not sure about the naming :)

 ## Definition
 Customer data is often presented in HTML tables, which typically include: